 As I walked thru the living room of my small house today I began to mentally sort thru my things.
 Seems it's that time again....to pack up and haul my life to a new locale.
 Mind you, I'm fairly expert at this game...tho as the years go by, the sorting and ditching gets more difficult.
 Living a good life will do that to ya!

-things is considered such.
+I've never been much of a collector but one of my choice things is considered such.
 There is the set of 10 numbered Lenox/ Boehm plates that became my special,annual Christmas gift beginning in 1973.Way back then, they had to be ordered in advance and purchased thru a fancy-schmancy jewelry store even tho we lived within a few miles of the main Lenox factory.
 Each year, I knew what was inside the gift wrapped box and yet, I excitedly opened the new edition and felt like I owned something coveted.

 The first plate arrived 3 years before our first child.
 For a long time our houses were sparsely furnished and we moved frequently.
 Whether we lived in an old military row house, a well-worn rental or eventually the house we built new, the plates were displayed with pride.
 At first it was a plate here or there decoratively hung on a wall.
 As our family and belongings grew, the plate collection did too.
 They were moved to more prominent places, enhancing the beautiful hutch alongside Great Grandmothers' antiquities that were passed down to me.
 I believed they would one day be worth a mint.
 However, valuable enough, with the introduction of eBay, no longer are the plates impossible to find.
 More now than ever, their true worth is calculated in sentimental dollars.
 Today they are truly priceless.